« MySpace Mobile - The Ad Supported Play | Main | Orange UK: Ringing Up Xmas Tunes »

 Mobile OS

 Anders Borg brings a section-by-section analysis of the MIDP 3.0 draft spec.
-I just learnt that MIDP 3.0 “is the new, yet unfinished, version of MIDP.
-CLDC/MIDP is the most popular mobile phone application platform…" Also Anders states (smiling) that this post is “not for the faint of heart” :)
+I just learned that MIDP 3.0 “is the new, yet unfinished, version of MIDP.
+CLDC/MIDP is the most popular mobile phone application platform…" Also, Anders states (smiling) that this post is “not for the faint of heart” :)

 Andreas Constantinou clarifies the mobile Linux landscape today and explains how there are five different types of offerings: from Linux support packages (the Lego bricks) all the way to complete products (the castles).
 He essentially maps Linux vendors and offers insight into how these vendors are like and unlike.